usedhondacivic/fpga_raymarching_gpu/writeup/content.md

 vec3 ray = normalize(vec3(xy, -z));
 ```

-This assumes a camera that always looks straight forward, however, which is a bit boring.
+This assumes a camera that always looks straightforward, however, which is a bit boring.
 To spice things up, we added a [look at matrix](https://medium.com/@carmencincotti/lets-look-at-magic-lookat-matrices-c77e53ebdf78).
-Because the camera movement will be computed on the HPS, we computed the matrix in C and transfered it over PIO to the FPGA.
+Because the camera movement will be computed on the HPS, we computed the matrix in C and transferred it over PIO to the FPGA.

 ```
 vec2 xy = coordinate.xy - resolution.xy / 2.0;